sumahassan/supply_chain_project_powerBi/README.md

 AtliQ Mart is a growing FMCG manufacturer headquartered in Gujarat, India, currently operating in Surat, Ahmedabad, and Vadodara.
 The company plans to expand into Tier 1 cities but is facing **service-level issues** — some customers have not renewed contracts due to **late deliveries** and **incomplete orders**.

-To address this, we are building a **Power BI dashboard** to track delivery service levels daily and ensure issues are identified and resolved quickly.
+This project address this issue and build a **Power BI dashboard** to track delivery service levels daily and ensure issues are identified and resolved quickly.

 ---